BackRoom-net/Backroom-net/README.md

    So, If one client connects to one that is connected to lots more, a Public address link can be shared.
    That brings about the possibility of a huge sharing interconnected secure file sharing network!

 * Have a little fun.
-I'm not doing this project for no reason or to gain profit!
+I'm not doing this project for no reason, or to gain profit!
 I'm quite new to Github!
    I would love to see what other people have to say about the project and maybe even work with some people!